-A planner who lacks specific knowledge of the tier limits for a particular vessel, or class of vessel, will not know whether a particular plan he has composed meets the criteria of the vessel's lashing system.
+A planner who lacks specific knowledge of the tier limits for a particular ship, or class of ship, will not know whether a particular plan they have composed meets the criteria of the ship's lashing system.
 Lack of coordination between the planners and the lashing teams may not take into account the added complications resulting from the need for sufficient strength of lashing for heavy stows.